AnouarHAMMAMIA/.NETArchitectInsights/Topic 1 Implementing Caching with Decorator Pattern and Scrutor Library/Add Caching To Repository With the Decorator Pattern.md

 ```

-To prevent hardcoding experation time a slightly better approche is to define a generic cache duration as shown below:
+To avoid hardcoding expiration times, a more effective approach is to establish a generic cache duration, as demonstrated below:

 ```c#
 using Microsoft.Extensions.Caching.Memory;